alexdwagner/jekyll-now/_posts/2016-10-15-Day-Six-at-SFPC.md

 The collector's innocent question reflects a real challenge in code-based visual art.
 How do you create something computer-based and visual that really feels like "art"?

-I think Zach Lieberman's(SFPC co-founder) recent work is an interesting contrast to Reas non-interactive but still very conceptual work.
+I think Zach Lieberman's(SFPC co-founder) recent work is an interesting contrast to Reas' non-interactive but still very conceptual work.

 [Here's Margaret Atwood playing with an Open Frameworks sketch made by Zach](https://twitter.com/vintagebooks/status/784351496825544704).
 Two heros, two different worlds!
 Pretty neat!